NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 };
 ```

-While this file is very similar to the network hook handlers, there are a few key differences.
+While this file is very similar to the network hook handlers, there are a few key differences:

-First, we aren't really defining the behavior of the hook handlers here, but rather delegating it to a `../config.js` file.
+- We aren't really defining the behavior of the hook handlers here, but rather delegating it to a `../config.js` file.
 This way, we can test the config validation and resolution in isolation.

-The second difference is that the config hooks don't receive the `context` parameter.
+- The config hooks don't receive the `context` parameter.
 This is because Hardhat hasn't been initialized by the time this hooks handlers are run.

-Finally, the `validateUserConfig` has a different signature, with no `next` parameter.
-This is because each config validation handler is independent from each other, and all of them are run always run.
+- The `validateUserConfig` has a different signature, with no `next` parameter.
+This is because each config validation handler is independent from each other, and all of them are always run.

 ### Validating your plugin's config

 The `validatePluginConfig` function found in `packages/plugin/src/config.ts` takes the entire `HardhatUserConfig` object, and returns `Promise<HardhatUserConfigValidationError[]>`.
-It's responsible responsible for validating the parts of the config relative to the plugin, and shouldn't try to validate other parts of the config.
+It's responsible for validating the parts of the config relative to the plugin, and shouldn't try to validate other parts of the config.

 If the validation is successful, this function should return an empty array.
 Otherwise, it should return an array of objects with the following properties: